 Space to Grow schoolyards are more than just a playground or just a garden.
-They use special surfaces, landscaping and engineering to capture millions of gallons of stormwater every year.
 The schoolyards are built using “green stormwater infrastructure” that mimics natural processes to capture significant amounts of water from rain or melting snow.
 This helps reduce neighborhood flooding and keep local waterways clean.

 What You Can Do at Home

 Making small changes to manage water at home can save residents money, bring beauty to the property and help make communities more resilient.
 There are several relatively simple ways you can incorporate green stormwater infrastructure at home.
 Find out how Space to Grow schoolyards are working to address flooding and learn about small changes you can make at your home to help!

 Here are a few commonly used terms that might be helpful as you learn more:

 Green Infrastructure: Using or mimicking natural processes to soak up (infiltrate) stormwater

 Impermeable: Does not allow liquid or gas to pass through

 Infiltration: The movement of water into and below the surface of the ground

 Native Plants: A species that occurs naturally in a particular place without human intervention